-I first heard about the newly launched Flightfox when it was still in the idea stage nearly two years ago.
+I first heard about Flightfox when it was still in the idea stage nearly two years ago.
 Officially launched earlier this year, it has quickly become the go-to place for providing great deals on flight itineraries.
 And I’ve saved over $500 using it so far.

 How Flightfox Works

 First off, Flightfox isn’t a search engine, at least not in the standard way.
 Instead, it’s a human-powered service that allows experts to help you find the best possible price and itinerary to meet your needs.
 Unlike a travel agent who gets paid a commission on a sale, experts compete to find the best price for you based on an award you set.